pandey-ankit/coherence-demo/explore-code/explore-code.md

         ```

         The above code adds three indexes using value extractors, such as `Trade::getSymbol`, which extract the specified method value
-        and store a deserialized version of this for fast access when issuing queries and aggregations.
+        and stores a deserialized version of this for fast access when issuing queries and aggregations.

       * populatePrices()